January 29, 2018

 Lisa did not realize she had cerebral palsy until later.
 “I was 10 or 11 years old and I was left out of the school’s square dancing event.
 I did not understand why I was being excluded.
 Up to that point I was just me who needed to use a walker.
 Even today, as an adult I still ask myself why am I being left out and excluded,” wondered Lisa.

 As a child, Lisa used a walker to get around, but needed to use a wheelchair as a teen.
 Her teenage years were the most difficult because she couldn’t attend events.
 Lisa felt left out because venues weren’t wheelchair accessible.
-She wanted to attend a concert at the Memorial Auditorium, but it wasn’t wheelchair accessible at the time.
+She wanted to attend a concert at the Memorial Auditorium (Today, it is fully ADA compliant), but it wasn’t wheelchair accessible at the time.
 Lisa didn’t feel that this was fair or right.
 Read more

 November 28, 2017